bcgov/Mautic-Subscription-App/README.md

 the service account password can be found labelled as `secret` under the credentials tab of the keycloak service account client

 For the test and prod namespaces, one keycloak client for each of the namespaces must be created.
+Their Client IDs should match the convention: [app-name]-[image-tag].
-Ex// `mautic-subscription-test` and `mautic-subscription-prod`
+- Example: `mautic-subscription-test` and `mautic-subscription-prod`

 Keycloak clients for the test and prod environments should be created with the following properties:
 ```